tpaschalis/patron/docs/observability/Logging.md

 The following implementations are provided as sub-packages

-- zerolog, which supports the excellent [zerolog](https://github.com/rs/zerolog) package, which provides structured logging, and is set up by default
+- zerolog, which supports the excellent [zerolog](https://github.com/rs/zerolog) package, which provides structured logging
+- std, which wraps the standard log package by implementing the `Logger` interface and provides textual logging